AI & Technology

 Personal vocabulary learningYesYesYes

-If you care about both privacy and smart predictions, CleverType is the obvious pick.
-You get all the personalization benefits without your typing data ever leaving your phone.
+If you care about both privacy and useful predictions, CleverType is the clear pick.
+All the personalization benefits — none of the data leaving your phone.

 Download CleverType from the Play Store and start building a keyboard that actually knows how you write.